Shopify/quilt/packages/react-import-remote/README.md

 - Component mount (`DeferTiming.Mount`; this is the default)
 - Browser idle (`DeferTiming.Idle`; if `window.requestIdleCallback` is not available, it will load on mount), or
 - Component is in the viewport (`DeferTiming.InViewport`; if `IntersectionObserver` is not available, it will load on mount)

+Note, changing any of these values while rendering will cancel the import.